 Face coverings became mandatory in UK shops and supermarkets from 24 July 2020.
-They are commonly worn for indoor public settings and sometimes outdoors too.
+They were commonly worn for indoor public settings and sometimes outdoors too.

 Face masks in the COVID-19 era: A health hypothesis